 Knowledge of the application as well as the physical transport phenomena of the process are essential to deal with this complex matter of low flow handling.
 Optimising flow stability and performance of fluid systems requires in-depth knowledge of fluid characteristics and system components in a wide range of circumstances.
 Every component used in a fluid system can affect the behaviour of a fluid or interact with other components, especially when it comes to low flows.

-In the Bronkhorst range of products, thermal-based μ-FLOW and LIQUI-FLOW mass flow meters and controllers, as well as Coriolis-based mini CORI-FLOW ML120 and mini CORI-FLOW M12 device, are particularly suitable for (ultra) low liquid flow applications.
+In the Bronkhorst product portfolio, thermal-based μ-FLOW and LIQUI-FLOW mass flow meters and controllers, as well as Coriolis-based mini CORI-FLOW ML120 and mini CORI-FLOW M12 devices, are particularly suitable for (ultra) low liquid flow applications.
 Where a mass flow meter consists of a sensor that only measures the flow rate of the medium, a mass flow controller combines such a sensor with a control valve to control the medium flow rate.
 Check out the ‘mass flow controller theory’.

 Flow controllers are typically used to generate a stable flow.
 However, optimal performance requires a good deal more than just an excellent flow controller.
 For example, make sure that there are no leaks in the setup and use small volume tubing.
 Moreover, in pressurised containers, avoid using gas that dissolves in liquid, or use means to remove this gas.
-In the next part of our blog series, we will discuss these and other matters in more detail by focusing on practical tips on how to select the right low flow device.
+In the part 2 of this blog series, we will discuss these and other matters in more detail by focusing on practical tips on how to select the right low flow meter.